A1795066711/Binoculars/README.md

 ### item matrix.docx
     Items used for the design
 ### stream.png
-    Information streams of the system
+    Streams of the information inside the system